Call Us: (02) 8880 9037

 In Middle Eastern cultures, there is often a preference for a straighter nasal profile, reducing the prominence of any hump on the nasal bridge and refining the tip to enhance facial harmony.

-These features demand a nuanced approach to plastic nose surgery, where the goal is to refine the nose and preserve and enhance the natural ethnic characteristics that define Middle Eastern beauty.
+These features demand a nuanced approach to Rhinoplasty surgery, where the goal is to refine the nose and preserve and enhance the natural ethnic characteristics that define Middle Eastern beauty.
 Surgeons must consider these aesthetic considerations carefully to achieve results that satisfy their patients’ cultural ideals and individual expectations.

 Comparative Analysis Across Ethnicities